 Single Euro Payments Area (SEPA)

-The implementation of the Single Euro Payments Area (SEPA) is aimed at expanding the process of European integration so as to include the field of retail payments in euro by putting in place a single European market for euro payment instruments.
+The implementation of the Single Euro Payments Area (SEPA) aims at expanding the process of European integration so as to include the field of retail payments in euro by creating a single European market for euro payment instruments.

-The introduction of SEPA is meant to ensure an adequate level of efficiency and competition on all markets, capable of fostering important economies of scale and secure high competitiveness to the European economy.
+The introduction of SEPA is meant to ensure an appropriate level of efficiency and competition on all markets.
+That should foster important economies of scale and ensure high competitiveness to the European economy.

 • adoption of a single set of payment instruments for euro payments (credit transfers, direct debits and card payments);